ironicalme/automate-web/README.md

 # Automate-UI

-A comprehensive framework for automating Web and Mobile UI testing using the Screenplay pattern.
-This framework provides a clean, maintainable approach to writing automated tests with support for both web browsers (via Playwright) and mobile devices (via Appium).
+A comprehensive framework for automating Web, API and Mobile UI testing using the Screenplay pattern.
+This framework provides a clean, maintainable approach to writing automated tests with support for both web browsers and API (via Playwright) and mobile devices (via Appium).

 ## Features